Guide to Baby Food Stages

 Learn everything you need to know about Baby Food Stages in this easy-to-read, comprehensive guide.
-It explains the different feeding stages, going over what every stage — Stage 1, 2, and 3, Finger Foods, and Baby-Led Weaning — is all about.
+It explains the different feeding stages, going over what every stage — Stage 1, Stage 2, and Stage 3, Finger Foods, and Baby-Led Weaning — is all about.

 Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN)

 Baby Food Stages

 Are you finding the baby food feeding stages confusing?

 Well, you are not alone!

 Stages 1, 2, 3, table foods, finger foods, baby-led weaning… ahhh… help!
 What does it all even mean? 🤯